jsr6720/jsr6720.github.io/_posts/2019-06-11-primal-leadership.md

 ## My Review 4/5

-First half of this book is a great application of [Daniel Goleman Emotional Intelligence](https://www.goodreads.com/book/show/26820420) in the workplace.<br/><br/>Second half of the book goes broader picture and a repeat of other books by Goelman.<br/><br/>Key takeaways
+First half of this book is a great application of [Daniel Goleman Emotional Intelligence](https://www.goodreads.com/book/show/26820420) in the workplace.

+Second half of the book goes broader picture and a repeat of other books by Goelman.

+Key takeaways

 ### Date Read
 2019/06/11